SimonNRisk/blog-app/README.md

-For testing Botpress integrations for a blog posting chatbot
+For testing Botpress integrations for a blog posting chatbot. the bot will be hosted here, ideally alongside the blog posts

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).